jroucheton/cloud-best-practices/README.md

 * Fails faster.

 ## Monitor pipelines
-Pipelines status should be monitored using the following plugin: [Build Monitor Plugin](https://wiki.jenkins.io/display/JENKINS/Build+Monitor+Plugin)
+Pipelines should be monitored using the following plugin: [Build Monitor Plugin](https://wiki.jenkins.io/display/JENKINS/Build+Monitor+Plugin)

 **Benefits:**
 * Having a dashoard containing all pipelines status.

-## Build on comit!
+## Build on commit!
-Pipilines should be triggered for each commits into the source code repository.
+Pipelines should be triggered for each commits into the source code repository.

 **Benefits:**
 * Fails fast.
+Commits are tested though the pipeline as soon as possible.
 * Pipeline status is up-to-date.

 ## Identical pipeline for all branches
 Pipelines should be identical between branches.
+You should use the Jenkins variables for having a generic Jenkinsfile.

 **Benefits:**
 * Merge between branches is easier.